learogue/csRNAseq_project/README.md

 - Displays the number of cells and genes before and after filtering
 - Asks if the user wants to save the filtered object (e.g., `object_1_Deng_filtered_1.h5ad`) and saves a violin plot with the filter parameters in the name.
 Moreover, a log file is created with all the parameters choosen to a better tracability.

 ### Merging Objects

-1. **Ask if the user wants to merge objects**
-    - If Smart-seq2 and/or 10X were processed (answer 1, 2, or 3), ask if the user wants to merge objects.
-Otherwise, proceed to merge only existing objects (answer 4).
-    - Displays the list of objects.
+  - Displays objects folder
-    - The script asks for the number of objects to merge.
-    - Enter the object names one by one.
+  - Choose one or more objects to merge (the best is to merge one object by one, not an already merge with another)
   - Merges objects using the `merge` function from the `merge.py` script and saves the merged object with the names of all included objects in the filename (e.g., `object_1_Deng_filtered_2_Chen_filtered_3_Mohammed_filtered_4_Nowo_merged_6_Posfai_filtered_10_Arg_filtered.h5ad`).

+### Create UMAPs
+  - Displays objects folder
+  - Choose one object to create UMAPs.
+  - Choose parameters : theta, number of clusters and a file containing list of genes (one per line)
+  - Creates 2 UMAPs in Analysis/folder_name_at_the_beginning and a log file for tracability using `create_umaps.py`.
+  - Ask if you want to create other UMAPs
+  - If you want to change more precise parameters you can directly modify in the script (number of neighbors, number of PCs, show PCA plot, show Elbow plot

 ## Notes

 - Ensure all necessary scripts (`generation_matrix.py`, `create_anndata_object.py`, `apply_filters.py`, `merge.py` and `main.py`) are available in the script directory.
-- Review filter parameters and merged object names to avoid overwriting important data.